Trademark Registration: WAGNER🄬

 <Conventionally lubricated >

-This part of the picture shows the seizuers of the roll and ball bearing steel.
+This portion of the image reveals seizure damage on roll and ball bearing steel.

 <MC Oil added>